etri-city-traffic-brain/traffic-signal-optimization/atsc-rl/multiagent_tf2/zzToDoDone.md

 * make up the code which are related infer-TL argument
 * distributed traffic signal optimization
 * dockerize
+* out of memory : python process terminated with "killed" message
+  * TF1.x version implemented by mgpi also has same problem

 ### done history
 * Tag v1.0-20220426PM-dev-tf2